vespakoen/docs/session/config.md

 To start using database sessions, you will first need to [configure your database connection](/docs/database/config).

-Already setup your database?
-Nice!
 Next, you will need to create a session table.
 Below are some SQL statements to help you get started.
 However, you may also use Laravel's "Artisan" command-line to generate the table for you!

 ### Artisan